Nokia first quarter in profit, revenues miss consensus

 Nokia generated first quarter underlying profit of 1 cent per share, beating analysts forecast for breakeven, and a loss of 2 cents per share in the same period last year.

+The company also lowered its full-year earnings to 23 euro cents from 25 euro cents.
+Analysts had expected 24 euro cents.

+“We did not see a decline in demand in the first quarter.
+As the COVID-19 situation develops, however, an increase in supply and delivery challenges in a number of countries is possible and some customers may re-assess their spending plans,” Chief Executive Officer Rajeev Suri said in a statement.

-Reporting by Tarmo Virki in Tallinn and Anne Kauranen in Helsinki; Editing by Kim Coghill
+Reporting by Tarmo Virki in Tallinn and Supantha Mukherjee in Bengaluru and Anne Kauranen in Helsinki; Editing by Kim Coghill and Raju Gopalakrishnan